 Copper plays an important role in the physiological processes for maintaining healthy skin and when applied topically can be an effective skin regeneration agent.
 It increases wound healing and fights off bad bacteria while maintaining good bacteria in the skin which helps decrease the presence of blemishes.
 Copper has anti-inflammatory properties and is an antioxidant.

 The copper used in our concentrate is a natural form of copper called copper tripeptide-1, which can be absorbed by the skin very easily.
 Previous forms of copper were often less concentrated or irritating or unstable, however new copper peptides rarely irritate the skin.
 These small molecules are important for various body functions, once applied topically to the skin, they are able to improve its overall functioning.
-This in turn translates to anti-ageing perks.
+This, in turn, translates to anti-aging perks.